 The Council has its own Code of Officer Conduct.
-The code was formally approved by Members in September 2010 and now forms part of the Constitution.
+The Code was formally approved by Members in September 2010 and now forms part of the Constitution.
 There is also a formal Induction procedure for all new staff, supplemented by other information e.g. the Constitution, disciplinary procedures, etc.

-During the year, the Council continued to develop and deliver its training schedule for both Members and officers to raise awareness of ethical governance issues across the Council, such as Counter Fraud measures, Money Laundering, Whistleblowing, Procurement & Contracts and Budgetary Control issues.
+During the year, the Council continued to develop and deliver its training schedule for both Members and officers to raise awareness of ethical governance issues across the Council, such as, for example, Procurement & Contracts and Budgetary Control issues.
 This forms part of the Council's training programme which is considered and agreed by the Members' Learning and Development Group.
 Currently being planned are several e-learning packages so that appropriate training can be targeted at relevant officers.